-The Five Basics for Preparing Your Response to an Emergency Scenario in the Data Center
+Five Basics for Disaster Preparation & Business Continuity in the Data Center

 “Disaster recovery is no longer a nice-to-have for most companies.
 More frequently the choice is to house DR or high availability systems in colocation facilities that are built to handle natural and other disasters.
 DRaaS is also more common with companies utilizing cloud providers to house their secondary systems.
 Best practice is to have this infrastructure housed in a purpose-built redundant colocation center with multiple power and communication connections located within a 4-hour drive from the primary data center.”